terralang/terra/getting-started.md

     add1:compile()

-Or look at a textual representation of the type-check code
+Or look at a textual representation of the type-checked code

     > add1:printpretty()
 	add1 = terra(a : double) : {double}